kvendrik/Browserkit.js/readme.md

 Adds a click event listener to a HTML element

 **handler** *(function)* <br>
-Handler for after the click emitted
+Handler for when the element is clicked

 **Notes** <br>
 Uses Google fastbutton if `window.FastButton` is found on page load